Terms & Conditions

 Successful applicants will be profiled on the Future Makers website and social media.
 Successful applications must agree to:

-Successful applicants must acknowledge the Design & Crafts Council Ireland on any promotional material associated with the work submitted for Future Makers.
+Acknowledge Design & Crafts Council Ireland on any promotional material associated with the work submitted for Future Makers.

-The Design & Crafts Council Ireland reserve the right to use images submitted as part of the Future Makers application process in the promotion of the Awards and Supports.
+Design & Crafts Council Ireland reserve the right to use images submitted as part of the Future Makers application process in the promotion of the Awards and Supports.
 All appropriate credits will be used, and the makers are still the owners of these images.

 In the event that applications received in a category are not of sufficient quality DCCI reserves the right to re-allocate awards.